stonepros/stone/doc/stonefs/file-layouts.rst

 Adding a data pool to the File System
 -------------------------------------

-Before you can use a pool with CephFS you have to add it to the Metadata Servers.
+Before you can use a pool with StoneFS you have to add it to the Metadata Servers.

 .. code-block:: bash